-- Endorsement of share certificates or written declaration of assignment (the instrument required to transfer title to the shares). - A resolution of the board of directors of the target company approving the share transfer (if applicable). - An updated share ledger of the target company providing for the buyer as new shareholder (if applicable). - Resignation letters for the resigning board members of the target company (if any).
+- Endorsement of share certificates or written declaration of assignment (the instrument required to transfer title to the shares). - A resolution of the board of directors of the target company approving the share transfer (if applicable).

-- Banker's confirmation that the purchase price has been electronically transferred. - Share certificates for consideration shares (if applicable). - Vendor loan agreement (if applicable). - Release of any security and/or guarantees if applicable). - Escrow agreement (if applicable). - Notification of the board of directors of the target company by the buyer disclosing the new beneficial owner. - An updated register of the beneficial owner of the target company, providing for the new beneficial owner of the target company. - Policy of a W&I-insurance - Closing minutes.
+- An updated share ledger of the target company providing for the buyer as new shareholder (if applicable). - Resignation letters for the resigning board members of the target company (if any). - Banker's confirmation that the purchase price has been electronically transferred. - Share certificates for consideration shares (if applicable). - Vendor loan agreement (if applicable). - Release of any security and/or guarantees if applicable). - Escrow agreement (if applicable). - Notification of the board of directors of the target company by the buyer disclosing the new beneficial owner. - An updated register of the beneficial owner of the target company, providing for the new beneficial owner of the target company. - Bring-down disclosure in order to get the policy of a W&I-insurance - Closing minutes.